 Day 2 to 7: Due to the unpredictable behavior of the orcas we will focus only in this amazing predator in order to have as many chances as possible.

 After a breakfast and with a packed lunch for the day we leave the lodge before sunrise to look for orcas and depending on the tide we will chose different spots where to start our search.

 We will spend most of the day in one spot until the orcas show up.
-Action can take a few seconds or a couple of hours depending on the success of their hunting atemps.
-As soon as the orcas leave we'll deside where to go and try to anticipate them by reaching the next spot before the orcas do.
+Action can take a few seconds or a couple of hours depending on the success of their hunting attempts.
+As soon as the orcas leave we'll decide where to go and try to anticipate them by reaching the next spot before the orcas do.

 What to Bring

-Our accommodation is clean and comfortable lodge with all bedding and towels provided, so you simply need to bring yourself, and please inform us of any special dietary requirements you may have.
+Our accommodation is a fantastic lodge in a private ranch with international cuisine and an excellent service.
 We will be coming out of Sumer and into Autumn here so the weather has the potential to be quite variable so good waterproof and warm clothing will be required and some good walking boots and possibly gaiters too.
 Lighter showerproof outer clothing will be sensible as well.

 In terms of camera gear then the longest lens you have will be needed (300mm with converter as a minimum really and 500mm + ideal) along with tripod.
 You will definitely want some shorter lenses for the array of landscape opportunities (70-200mm and 24-70mm say) and a set of polarising and grad filters will be good too if you have them and are used to working with them.
 You will need storage devices for the array of images you’ll build up and a laptop for viewing these on the evenings can be both sociable and also good for critiquing purposes.